bootrino/marsgame/ideas.md

-seeing things you need to do and needing to send a robot to do it example looking out of a window and seeing a problem in the distance
+seeing things you need to do and needing to send a robot to do it example looking out of a window and seeing a problem in the distance looking through windows into inaccessible areas such as a reactor glowing with green light

 don't just "wake up from cryosleep" make the first problem or situation happen in cryosleep